k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 Notes:

 - This setting is **only available when the Data Versioning checkbox is clear (regular task)**.
 A Load Data Versioning task gets the data version from the TDM warehouse (Fabric) and reloads it to the target environment.
-- The **Do Not Sync From Source Data** option is not displayed if the user selects a combination of Extract and Load task types.
+- The **Do Not Sync From Source Data** option is not displayed if the user selects a combination of Extract and Load task actions.

 Click for more information on [how overriding the Sync mode and the Task Operation mode impacts the task execution process](/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md#overriding-the-sync-mode-on-the-task-execution).

 #### Retention Period

 The [Retention Period](16_extract_task.md#retention-period) setting is displayed if the Sync Policy is **not** *Do Not Sync From Source Data*.
-This setting enables to limit the time for which the synced entities are kept in Fabric.
+This setting enables to limit of the time for which the synced entities are kept in Fabric.
 The default **Retention Period** value is **Do not Delete** (do not limit the time for which the entities are kept is Fabric).

 #### Reservation Period

-The reservation period settings are displayed **if the load task also reserves the loaded entities** on the target environment (the Reserve task type checkbox is checked together with the Load task type checkbox).
+The reservation period settings are displayed **if the load task also reserves the loaded entities** on the target environment (the Reserve task action checkbox is checked together with the Load task action checkbox).

 Note that when the Reservation Period is set to zero, the entities are reserved for an unlimited period.